 That, yes.
 But also hunger.

 In the late 90s Emily heard the call of the web — or rather, her sister’s nonstop badgering for a workable and attractive website that both showcased her as an author and furthered her career goals.
 This was new.
 This was innovative.
 This was something that Emily couldn’t resist.
 It fed her creative side while stretching her technical muscles.
-Armed with her newly-learned HTML skills and a decade’s worth of invaluable experience, Emily set to work on what would become the first version of JuliaQuinn.com (redesigned for the fourth time in mid-2012, with major initiatives phasing in three times since then, and more planned.)
+Armed with her newly-learned HTML skills and a decade’s worth of invaluable experience, Emily set to work on what would become the first version of JuliaQuinn.com (redesigned for the fourth time mid-2014, with a major under-the-hood overhaul in 2017 — go visit!
+It’s sublime.)

 Other sites followed quickly.
 Then in early 2000 Emily partnered with web design powerhouse Goto to write a book that would prove to become a web industry standard.
 Web ReDesign 2.0: Workflow That Works, is the second edition that was released almost five years later, just as CSS was replacing tables.
 Translated into 14 languages, this book continues to be a staple in web design departments and firms across the globe and included in college-level and post-graduate curricula.
 It’s still in print and selling well.